Cron, Ureña help Rockies hand Braves 3rd straight loss, 3-2

 TRAINER'S ROOM

-Rockies: OF Kris Bryant (left plantar fasciitis) has made progress and is out of his boot periodically to do some high-intensity exercises, manager Bud Black said, but there is no timetable for his return.
-"We'll know more in a week to 10 days," Black said.
+Rockies: OF Kris Bryant (left plantar fasciitis) has made progress and is out of his boot periodically to do some high-intensity exercises, Black said, but there is no timetable for his return.
+"We'll know more in a week to 10 days," the manager said.

 UP NEXT